Mars-Mah3r/Comparing-Spectral-Spatial-GCNs-and-GATs/README.md

 Spectral_GCN, Spatial_GCN, GAT
 ```

-_Note: after the dispalyed visualisation of the untrained network, please close the window to conitnue executing the code_
+_Note: after the dispalyed visualisation of the untrained network, please close the window to continue executing the code_

 ### Other files
 This repository also includes standalone GNN versions, that were used for testing and improving the code

 Also 3, optimal_x files are included which can be executed to calculate the optimal hyperparameters in a given search space.
-Do note that grid method is employed and is computaionally taxing.
+Do note that grid method is employed and is computationally taxing.